jlfwong/vim-arcanist/README.md

 arcanist.vim
 ============

+**This is out of order, because the arc inlines commands is gone.
+This renders this repository pretttty much useless :(**

 Simple wrapper around arcanist for vim.
 Mostly useful for `:ArcInlines`.

 `arc inlines` lists all of the inline comments for the current associated Differential revision.